echicken/doorparty-connector/README.md

 - Edit *ctrl/sbbs.ini*
 - In the [BBS] section, change the *RLoginInterface* setting from *0.0.0.0* to the actual IP address of your BBS server (must be anything but *0.0.0.0* or *127.0.0.1*)

-This will free up port 513 on 127.0.0.1 so that *doorparty-connector* may bind to it.
+This will free up port 513 on 127.0.0.1 so that DoorParty Connector may bind to it.
 Meanwhile your BBS will still be listening for external RLogin clients.

 - Restart Synchronet